matekelemen/mya-nee/readme.md

 ## Details

 Most features of ```mya-nee``` are pretty trivial but handling audio needs a few clarifications.
-When ```mya-nee play some_youtube_video_link``` is executed, the audio is **downloaded and stored** is *data/downloads*.
+When ```mya-nee play some_youtube_video_link``` is executed, the audio is **downloaded and stored** in *data/downloads*.
 If you're wondering "*OMFG why not just stream the audio instead of downloading it?*", you're absolutely right, but you also clearly have no experience with German ISPs.
 Also, I'm running ```mya-nee``` from a raspberry whose WiFi receiver is not in top shape, so minimizing unnecessary throughput saves a lot of headaches.
 Consequently, downloading **new** audio files may interrupt the playback, as ```youtube_dl``` doesn't offer an asynchronous interface, and moving it to a subrocess is a hassle (I might do it in the near future tho).
 An extreme case of this *feature* is that, if the download takes long enough, ```mya-nee``` times out from discord and gets into a messed-up state.
 In this case ```mya-nee reboot``` can be used to reset the connection.

 Some properties of local audio files (both in *data/downloads* and *data/audio*) are stored in json files that are regularly refreshed during execution.
 Most importantly, these properties include a time stamp that shows when a file was last played.
 This is used when queueing **random** audio files (either by ```mya-nee play #``` or ```mya-nee radio```): files that were played in the last 24 hours cannot be queued this way (though they can be queued by directly asking for them).